shariful10/Movie-Verse/README.md

 ---

-### Sign Up
+### Start Watching

-Create your MovieVerse account by visiting our website [here](https://movie-verse-eight.vercel.app/discover/now_playing).
+1. visiting our website [here](https://movie-verse-eight.vercel.app/discover/now_playing).
 It's quick, free, and opens up a world of cinematic adventures.

-### Start Watching

-1. Log in to your MovieVerse account.
 2. Browse through our extensive movie library or explore curated collections.
 3. Click on a movie to view its details, including synopsis, cast, and user ratings.
 4. Hit play and enjoy your chosen film.